|Article I: Purpose and Functions||1||

 |Article II: Membership||6||

 The term of office for the academic unit's member and alternate shall be two years, from the start of the organizational meeting of the Faculty Senate until the end of the regularly scheduled April meeting of the Faculty Senate held in the second year thereafter.
-No member shall serve more than six years in succession or three terms in succession.
+No member shall serve more than ten years in succession or five terms in succession.

 |Article II: Membership||7||